D4rkHero/GCNet/docs/info/Packets.md

 00 1C 00 00 00 40 00 00 00 00 03 00 00 00 0C 61 00 69 00 2E 00 6B 00 6F 00 6D 00 00 00 00 10 6D 00 61 00 69 00
 6E 00 2E 00 65 00 78 00 65 00 00 00 00 14 73 00 63 00 72 00 69 00 70 00 74 00 2E 00 6B 00 6F 00 6D 00 00 00 00
 ```
+As previously stated, when decrypted, it's the holder of the most important data in all the packet.

 Like the packet buffer, the decrypted payload has its sections: the header, the content and the null bytes padding.
 Again, let's explain them one by one.

 ### Header